flatironinstitute/CaImAn/CONTRIBUTING.md

-# CaImAn contributors guide :hammer:
+# CaImAn . contributors guide
-CaImAn is an open source project where *everyone* is welcome and encouraged to contribute.
-We have external contributors from all over the world, and we are always looking for more help.
-This guide explains how to contribute: if you have questions about the process, please feel free to reach out at [GitHub Discussions](https://github.com/flatironinstitute/CaImAn/discussions).
-Everyone needs help contributing and finds git/GitHub confusing, so please don't be shy about asking.
+CaImAn is an open source project with contributors from many people at many places.
+Help is available on (Gitter)[https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im] or [Github Discussions](https://github.com/flatironinstitute/CaImAn/discussions).

-There are many different ways you can contribute to Caiman.
-The first and easiest way is to bring problems to our attention: if you find a bug, or think there is a feature that is lacking in Caiman, please [open an issue at Github](https://github.com/flatironinstitute/CaImAn/issues).
-You can also contribute just by *participating* in the different forums.
+If you run into issues or want to suggest features, you can [open an issue on Github](https://github.com/flatironinstitute/CaImAn/issues).

 Second, let's say you want to improve something yourself: